 Making it easy to understand what data we collect and why

 When you use Google services, you trust us with your data.
-It’s our responsibility to be transparent about the data we collect, and how we use it in making our services work better for you.
+It’s our responsibility to be transparent about the data that we collect and how we use it in making our services work better for you.

-Information we collect as you use our services
+Information that we collect as you use our services

 - Your location

-- Apps, browsers, and devices you use to access Google services
+- Apps, browsers and devices that you use to access Google services

-When you sign up for a Google Account, you provide us with personal information.
-If you are signed in, we collect and protect information you create when using our services.
+When you sign up for a Google account, you provide us with personal information.
+If you are signed in, we collect and protect information that you create when using our services.
 This can include:

 - Your password and phone number

-- Emails you write and receive on Gmail
+- Emails that you write and receive on Gmail

-- Docs, Sheets, and Slides you create on Drive
+- Docs, Sheets and Slides that you create on Drive

 - Calendar events